ENIGMA-infra/enigma-infra.github.io/docs/resources/how_to_guides/setting_up_nipoppy.md

 Follow this guide to:
 1. Create an empty Nipoppy directory tree
 2. Customize the manifest file
-3. Modify the global config file with paths
-4. Copy data into the Nipoppy directory tree
+3. Copy data into the Nipoppy directory tree

 ### Step 1) Create an empty Nipoppy directory tree